On creating a zero waste bathroom…

 - Hand towels and washcloths.
 While using what you already have is best, Boll & Branch is an organic, ethics-driven company that sells gorgeous cotton products if you’re looking to invest in new ones.

-in the Shower
+2. Look in the shower

 The big benefit of working toward a zero waste bathroom is that you’re able to pare down the products you use – saving you money and avoiding the sketchy toxic ingredients in commercial products.
 The shower is a high-impact way of getting this done.